Guides

 When is Radiology reporting software a good fit?

 Teams searching for reporting software need less rework, more consistency, and a path from editor to signature without brittle workarounds.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?